Friday, October 21, 2011

 Angels of Death: 10 Favorites

-I love chicks that are truly crazy, not the faux bad-assedness of poseurs like Winona Ryder in Heathers, who express remorse for their murders of douche bags as if mom and censor are waiting just off camera but those who are truly liberated, in a way that may just terrify even the bourgeois tenured profs who presume themselves beyond knee-jerk anti-feminist patriarchal reactions.
-Me, I feel the patriarchy and those stuffy profs deserve it.
-It's payback time for the Inquisition...
-With these devilish damsels on the screen, every day is Halloween.
+I love chicks that are truly crazy, not the faux bad-assedness of poseurs like Winona Ryder in Heathers (who express remorse for their murders as if mom and censor are waiting just off camera) but those who are truly liberated, in a way that terrifies even the bourgeois tenured profs who presume themselves beyond knee-jerk anti-feminist patriarchal reactions.
+It's payback time for the Inquisition with these devilish damsels on the screen.

 People come to horror movies to see their deepest, unresolved, pre-empathic infantile anger expressed and cathartically exorcised.
-Bela Lugosi was our embodiment of this rage as children - the egomaniacal genius who scorned society and its unconscious banality.
-Those who make horror films these days are often unconscious themselves, so brainwashed by the big Other they genuinely believe their audience can't tell the difference between fantasy and reality.
-For them evil must be punished, and is not 'sexy.'
-I praise the chthonic bitchez in these films for they stomp all over 'safe' characterizations, who trust the audience not to start killing everyone the moment the film's over just because the lady on the screen did it and didn't get punished for it.
+Bela Lugosi embodied this rage for my generation, the egomaniacal genius who scorned society and its unconscious banality appeared to us through the fuzzy UHF signal like an alien ruler.
+We rooted for him even unto the closing credit flames.
+In his honor I praise the chthonic bitchez in these films, for they stomp all over 'safe' characterizations and trust the audience not to start killing everyone the moment the film's over.
+They use their claws.

 Yoko Mimimada